Teo-KJ/Account-Login-Webapp-with-Struts/README.md

 ) ENGINE = InnoDB;
 ```

 > create inital table, can vary the maximum length :)

+> (no longer needed to manually create table into MySql)

 ```mysql
 INSERT INTO `ase_assignment2`.`useraccounts` (`user`, `password`, `name`)